chenxi-cs/Concept-Inventories-and-MCQs-Generator/README.md

-# Automated Concept Inventories & MCQs Generation for CS1 Education
+# Automated Concept Inventories & MCQs Generation

 ## Overview
 This project automates the generation of concept inventories and multiple-choice questions (MCQs) for introductory computer science (CS1) courses in Java.
 It integrates large language models (LLMs) with structured misconception data and an AST-based classifier to produce pedagogically valuable assessment items.